-All students will benefit from our Careers Education and Guidance programme, which is taught through Years 7 - 13 as part of the Personal Health, Social and Citizenship Education Course.
+All students will benefit from our Careers Education and Guidance programme, which is taught throughout Years 7 - 13 as part of the Personal Health, Social and Citizenship Education Course.

-The school has a very well equipped Careers Centre which provides an excellent range of information and resources on careers and Higher Education.
-We employ an external careers adviser to supplement the programme.
+The school has a well-equipped Careers

+Centre which provides an excellent range

+of information and resources on careers and

+Higher Education.
+We employ an external

+careers adviser to supplement the

+programme.

 Work Experience and work shadowing form an integral part of the programme for senior pupils.
 Currently, girls undertake a week of work experience in Year 10.
-This offers an excellent experience of the world of work, and also serves to further motivate girls as they approach GCSEs.
+This offers an excellent experience of the world of work, and also serves to reinforce high aspirations as girls approach GCSEs.
 In Year 12 students complete a further period of Work Shadowing, which can assist in making decisions about careers and higher education choices or provide experience which is essential to university application in subjects such as medicine.

-Career Guidance support is available at key points, such as option choices at 14, post 16 choices of A Levels, college courses and training, and Higher Education.
-This, together with outstanding teaching, enables our students to be extremely successful in access their preferred university courses.
+Careers Guidance support is available at key points, such as option choices at 14, post 16 choices of A Levels, college courses and training, and Higher Education.
+This, together with outstanding teaching, enables our students to be extremely successful in accessing their preferred university courses.